Brian Simpson (musician)

-Brian Simpson (born May 11, 1961) is a contemporary jazz pianist and composer.
-He has released 10 albums as a solo artist, his most recent, All That Matters, released in 2021.
+Brian Simpson (born May 11, 1961) is an American contemporary jazz pianist and composer.
+He has released 12 albums as a solo artist, his most recent, Midnight Groove, released in 2025.

 Biography

-Simpson was born May 11, 1961 and raised in Gurnee, Illinois to very music-oriented parents.
+Simpson was born May 11, 1961, and raised in Gurnee, Illinois, to music-oriented parents.
 His father was a fan of jazz music, and Simpson says, "Our house was filled with music.
 I never really considered any other lifestyle."
 The musician also states that his brother and sister both played instruments.
 At the age of ten, he began to play the piano.
 He states that while he initially preferred the sound of jazz guitar, the main individual who influenced his piano tastes was Oscar Peterson.
 Simpson then graduated from Northern Illinois University, earning a Bachelor's of Arts degree in music (piano).

 Soon after graduating, Simpson moved to Los Angeles in order to take part in the music scene there.
 He played with several jazz artists, including Boney James, Norman Brown and Everette Harp.
 His career took a twist when he later toured with multiple pop stars including Janet Jackson, co-writing a major pop hit The First Time, before returning to jazz.
 Simpson has worked with smooth jazz musicians including Dave Koz, Jonathan Butler, Gerald Albright and Marc Antoine throughout his career.

 His debut album Closer Still, released in 1995, features smooth jazz tracks played on the piano, saxophone and guitar.
 Simpson did the composing, producing and engineering for the album as well as playing the keyboard.
 Simpson's second album, It's All Good, was released in 2005.
 It features guest artists including Dave Koz (tenor sax), Everette Harp (alto sax) and Allen Hinds (guitar).
 The album peaked at No. 37 on Billboard's Top Jazz Albums.
 The song Saturday Cool from the album reached a high of No. 15 on Billboard's Top Smooth Jazz Songs.